jesterpm/jesterpm.net/_posts/2009-10-27-utilaclock.md

 start counting up after they reach zero.
 The font size can now be set for each clock.

-Utilaclock is available on GitHub at http://github.com/jesterpm/utilaclock.
+Utilaclock is available on [GitHub](http://github.com/jesterpm/utilaclock).